learning-process/ppc-2025-processes-informatics/tasks/sizov_d_global_search/report.md

 - 2 \bigl(f(x_i) + f(x_{i-1})\bigr).
 $$

-Each process determines the **maximum characteristic value** within its local subset of intervals and stores both the value and the corresponding interval index.
+Each process selects the maximum $R_i$ within its local subset and stores the corresponding interval index.

 ---

 ### 4.3 Global Maximum Selection

-The globally best interval is selected using the collective MPI operation `MPI_Allreduce` with the `MPI_MAXLOC` reduction operator.
+The globally best interval is determined using the collective operation `MPI_Allreduce` with the `MPI_MAXLOC` operator.

-This operation compares the locally maximal characteristic values computed by each process and identifies the interval with the overall maximum characteristic.

-As a result, **all MPI processes obtain the same interval index**, ensuring deterministic behavior identical to the sequential implementation.
+This operation compares local maxima from all processes and selects the interval with the maximum characteristic value.
+As a result, **all MPI processes obtain the same interval index**, ensuring deterministic behavior identical to the sequential version.

 ---

 ### 4.4 Generation and Broadcast of a New Sampling Point

-Once the interval with the maximum characteristic is selected, a new sampling point is computed according to the Strongin formula:
+After selecting the best interval, a new sampling point is computed as

 $$
 x_{\text{new}} =